Share via

 11. After your scan, you'll see the data sources linked to the collection or domain on their data sources card.

-Assets and sources are also associated with collections.
-During a scan, if the scan was associated with a domain or collection, the assets will be automatically added to that resource, but the assets can also be manually moved to any subcollections (if you have the write permissions on those subcollections.)
+Assets and sources are also associated with domains and collections.
+During a scan, if the scan was associated with a domain or collection, the assets are automatically added to that resource, but the assets can also be manually moved to any subcollections (if you have the write permissions on those subcollections.)

-1. Check the collection information in asset details.
-You can find collection information in the Collection path section on right-top corner of the asset details page.
+1. Check the domain and collection information in asset details.
+You can find information in the Collection path section on right-top corner of the asset details page.

-Screenshot of Microsoft Purview governance portal asset window, with the collection path highlighted.
+Screenshot of Microsoft Purview portal asset window, with the collection path highlighted.

-2. Select the ellipsis button on the right-top corner of Collection path section.
+2. Select the ellipsis button on the right-top corner of the Collection path section.

 3. Select the Move to another collection button.